Overview of Search Results| Hitchhikers Platform

 So why do verticals matter and how do they turn into search results?
 That’s where Federated Search comes in.

 Federated Search is a technology framework where the search engine queries multiple data sources and aggregates the results in one unified experience for the user.
-Yext Answers uses a Federated Architecture to search across verticals within your Knowledge Graph, all from one search query.
+Yext Search uses a Federated Architecture to search across verticals within your Knowledge Graph, all from one search query.
 Whether the user search is for products, professionals, or locations, this architecture will identify the context and return results across the verticals.
-Answers can also integrate with third-party systems (e.g., Zendesk) to return even more results to users — all in one place.
+Search can also integrate with third-party systems (e.g., Zendesk) to return even more results to users — all in one place.

 Federated Search is important because it allows us to tailor search logic per vertical, both universally across all Experiences but also individually to each Experience via the Search Configuration.
 It also provides a scalable, decentralized architecture to keep results quick.